Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 On the one hand, some companies - especially smaller ones - perceive ESG requirements as a regulatory burden that increases operational complexity without ensuring clear benefits, especially due to the cascading effect from large companies that pass on requirements to their suppliers, who do not have sufficient resources.

 However, the report is clear: there is no evidence that reducing sustainability requirements improves competitiveness.
-On the contrary, companies that integrate sustainability as a strategic part consolidate advantages in resilience, differentiation and access to financing.
+Companies that integrate sustainability and competitive advantage as a unified strategic pillar consolidate gains in resilience, differentiation, and access to financing.

 The challenge for SMEs is twofold.
 On the one hand, they face financing and know-how barriers to improve professionalization and ESG reporting.
 On the other hand, they need to achieve greater participation in decision-making bodies.
 It is essential to recover the "think small first" principle with regulatory frameworks that take into account their situation, contemplate their reality, give them more room for maneuver and avoid dissuasive effects.